 The pointer-target size is not necessarily the same as the visible target size.
 For example, a graphical button with a visible icon that’s 16×16, but has 4px padding on every side, adds up to a pointer-target of 24×24.

 However 24×24 is still quite small, and could still be difficult for some users who have issues with fine motor control.
-So the best advice I can give is to ignore this SC entirely and follow the requirements of 2.5.5 Target Size instead (minimum 44×44).
+So the best advice I can give is to ignore this SC entirely and follow the requirements of 2.5.5 Target Size (Enhanced) instead (minimum 44×44).

 Meeting 2.5.5 will also meet 2.5.8.

-SC 3.2.6 Consistent Help
+SC 3.2.6 Consistent Help (Level A)

-SC 3.2.6 is about the consistent placement of information that provides general help to users, specifically points of human contact.
-So this would be things like a telephone number or email address, at which users can get help with the site, or with the company’s service in general.
+SC 3.2.6 is about the consistent placement of information that provides general help to users, including points of human contact, and automated help mechanisms.
+So this would be things like a chat window, or a telephone number or email address, at which users can get help with the site, or with the company’s service in general.
 This SC does not require that such things be provided, only that if they are provided, they can be found in a consistent location.
-This is helpful for all users, but may be particularly beneficial for some users with cognitive or memory impairments.

-So for example, if you provide a help-line for users, and the phone number for this help-line is in the header, then it should always be in the same place in the header, on every page where it appears.
+For example, if you provide a help-line for users, and the phone number for this help-line is in the header, then it should always be in the same place in the header, on every page where it appears.
 In these terms, same place

 Note that 3.2.6 is not concerned with contextual help, such as notes or tooltips underneath a form field that give help for completing the field.
 That kind of contextual help is already covered by the existing SC 3.3.5 Help (I Need Somebody).